vendasta/g-suite-php-sdk/README.md

 ## Client Initialization

 It is highly recommended that you use a singleton client instance.
-Each client initilization will open it's own connection, therefore using a singleton results in reusing a connection, saving time and resources.
+Each client initialization will open its own connection, therefore using a singleton results in reusing a connection, saving time and resources.

 Set an environment variable: